juni-b-queer/bsky-event-handlers/README.md

     agentDetails = await authenticateAgent(agentDetails)

     handlerController = new HandlerController(agentDetails, [
-        // Assuming you've created your handler in another file and imported it TestHandler
+        // Handlers can also be created in other files and imported handler
     ], true)
     debugLog("INIT", 'Initialized!')
 }